kk25081998/EmailLLM/README.md

    - Application type: Web application
    - Authorized redirect URI: `http://localhost:3001/auth/google/callback`
 5. Copy Client ID and Client Secret to `.env`
+6. If your app, is not published where the keys are generated, add your email in test user so you can actually test the app with that user

 #### OpenAI API Setup